rblack42/cosc1337.I35sim/documentation/TestDrivenSimulator.rst

 test_sanity.cpp

 ..  literalinclude::    ../tests/test_sanity.cpp
+    :linenos:
+    :caption: tests/test_sanity.cpp (2)

-Using the ``Makefile`` include din this project, we can make sure everything works by doing this:
+Using the ``Makefile`` included in this project, we can make sure everything works by doing this:

 ..  code-block:: text